Buyer's Guide to this Dover Heights Neighbourhood

 Popular spot for the South African Jewish community

-In particular the Jewish South Africans presence is very, very strong, anytime you jump around here you’d be hard placed not to hear the twang.
+The Jewish South Africans presence here is very, very strong, anytime you jump around here you’d be hard placed not to hear the twang.

 They’re great because they’re hugely community minded, they get things done, they’re efficient, and you combine those three things and things morph into great things because they are not prepared let things slide, they want things a certain way and they get it because that's the standard they’ve kept for that they do in here and what they do with their businesses.